 Independence Blue Cross (IBC) is committed to protecting the privacy of our members’ personal health information.
 Part of that commitment is to comply with the privacy rule of the Health Insurance Portability and Accountability Act of 1996 (HIPAA).
 That rule sets standards for covered entities, such as IBC, to protect personal health information and allow an individual access to his or her personal health information.

-IBC has completed activities required for compliance with the privacy rule and has implemented policies and procedures necessary to protect the privacy of our members’ personal health information.
+IBC is compliant with the privacy rule and has implemented policies and procedures necessary to protect the privacy of our members’ personal health information.

 For more information, contact the Privacy Office.